adsforce/docs/src/en/get-started/add-apps/README.md

 iOS uses the following format: https://itunes.apple.com/{country}/app/{app_name}/id{store_id}

 ###### 3. Pending Approval or Unpublished
-If your App is not live yet (pending approval / unpublished status), create App in the following ways:
+If your App is not available yet (pending approval / unpublished status), create App with the following steps:

 &ensp;&ensp;1) Click "Click here if your app is not live yet" at the bottom of the page;

 ![new-app](new-app.png)

-&ensp;&ensp;2) Enter App name, select platform (ios / Andriod), and enter Package name / App ID  in "New App" page;
+&ensp;&ensp;2) Enter App name, select platform (iOS / Andriod), and enter Package name / App ID  in "New App" page;

 ![app-name](app-name.png)

-&ensp;&ensp;3）Once you have entered the required information, click "Create";
+&ensp;&ensp;3）Once you have entered the required information, then click "Create";

-&ensp;&ensp;4）Your app is now fully added to your list of apps.
+&ensp;&ensp;4）Your app is now fully added to your App list.

 ![app-list](app-list.png)